qmk/qmk_firmware/keyboards/redox/keymaps/nrichers/readme.md

 ## Changes to the default layout

-These are simple physical keycap changes on the board that make reaching the `Layer 1` keys easier and that, subjectively, look cleaner visually:
+Marked in <span style="background-color:#99e6fc">light blue</span>, these are simple physical keycap changes on the board that make reaching the `Layer 1` keys easier and that, subjectively, look cleaner visually:

 - Increase the `Layer 1` key sizes from 1U to 1.25U
 - Decrease the 1.5 U key size for `[` and `]` to 1.25U